cpcsdk/amstrad_cpc_players_comparison/Readme.md

  - If have not checked the memory impact of players with code generation.
 This will be mandatory to adjust figures based on that
  - There is only a single dataset.
 Various with various properties are expected.
  - AYC cruncher is missing.
 Either it requires a dedicated PC program (but I have not found a modern one), either it requires emulation with CSL scripting (I have not checked the feasability of the thing)
+ - AKM player is used even on music not compatible because they use fancy effects.

 ## Usage